Before You Begin To Design A Sticker…

 look around and research

 What are other people in your industry using for promotional stickers?
+Do you need to create car stickers, business card stickers, or cool decals?
 Are they using car sticker designs, sticker postcards or something else?
 What isn’t being done that may be effective?
 What stickers do you see out on the highway – why are they there – why do they work (or not work)?
 How can you do something powerful and unique while still effectively tying in with your other marketing efforts?

 When You Design Your Sticker…